 Fiat Chrysler CEO says group to produce face masks in Asia- union representative

-Fiat Chrysler and luxury carmaker Ferrari are also in talks with the nation's biggest ventilator manufacturer to help it boost production of the life-saving machines which are urgently needed in the coronavirus crisis, company officials said last week.
+Fiat Chrysler was not immediately available for comments.
+FCA and Ferrari, both controlled by Exor, the investment firm of Italy's Agnelli family, are in talks with Siare Engineering, Italy's biggest ventilator manufacturer, to help it double production of the life-saving machines which are urgently needed in the coronavirus crisis, company officials said last week.

+FCA has temporarily halted most of its plants worldwide in response to the virus spread and a consequent plunge in global auto demand.
+Ferrari has also suspended operations at its two facilities, both located in Italy.

+"We need to use the current plants' stoppage to equip ourselves with the necessary resources to face the emergency," Ficco said, adding he hoped that other large companies might follow FCA's example.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)